NuttaneeKnight/advancedWebDeveloper/readme.md

 - flex-direction: column; > making the content into a column.
   ***When it's a column the cross axis moves horizontally with the flex items.
 While the main axist move vertically***
 - flex-direction: column-reverse; > same as column but in reverse order

+# Flex-wrap

+- flex-wrap > specifies whether items are forced into a single line OR  can be "wrapped into multiple lines"